JonasPrimbs/movesense-ble-ecg-firmware/FAQ.md

 ### Why there are two ways of turning ON/OFF serial? ###

-The main method for turning on serial is to use whiteboard command (Refer to _How to enable serial communication?_)
+The main method for turning ON serial is to use whiteboard command (Refer to _How to enable serial communication?_)
-After you turn on serial this way your choise will be stored in non volatile Movesense settings.
+After you turn ON serial this way your choise will be stored in non volatile Movesense settings.
 ```SERIAL_COMMUNICATION(true)``` is used for setup default value in application in case when manufacturing data on sensor settings are cleared by "flash_all" command.
 WARNING: Please refer to _Why does SERIAL_COMMUNICATION(true) not work?_ and _How to enable serial communication?_ Try to not use "flash_all" since it will wipe all manufacturing data without recovery option.